feichao93/temme/docs/en/02-value-capture.md

 ## Default-Capture

 The output of `temme()` is an object called capture-result.
-Capture-result contains captured items at specific fields.
+Capture-result contains captured data at specific fields.
 We can use a single `$` to make a default-value-capture, and the capture result will be a single value.

 #### Syntax